FangUOFI/Lab_spatial_data_patterns/docs/index.md

 You can check out the maps visually:

 1) For coefficient: the impact of educational level is not constant in space toward income.
-For example, high positive coefficient is found Alexander county: that means more people get bachelor's degree in that region, the median househould income also tends to increase in Alexander.
+For example, high positive coefficient is found Alexander county: that means more people get bachelor's degree in that region, the median household income also tends to increase in Alexander.

 On the other hand, negative coefficient is found in Clark county, where more people get bachelor's degree in that region, the median household income tends to decrease in Clark.